nerdbots/PowerPlay/.github/CONTRIBUTING.md

 # Contributing to the FTC SDK

 The following is a set of guidelines for contributing the FIRST FTC SDK.
-The FTC Technology Team welcomes suggestions for improvements to core software, ideas for new features, requests for built-in support of new sensors, and well written bug reports.
+The FTC Technology Team welcomes suggestions for improvements to teamcode.RobotUtilities.core software, ideas for new features, requests for built-in support of new sensors, and well written bug reports.

 ## How can I contribute?